Nowadays, you’d be hard-pressed to find a PHP developer who doesn’t know about Laravel. If you are one of these people, visit the Laravel site

 method grabs the user and updates its attributes.
 Then saves the

-method destroys the user specified in the URL and then redirects to the main user screen.The only thing left is to make our views.
+changes and redirects back to the main user screen.
+Lastly, the destroy method destroys the user specified in the URL and then redirects to the main user screen.The only thing left is to make our views.
 Let’s do it.
 The first one should be our main index page.
 Let’s put it in

 1